davidhcefx/My-Linux-Notes/README.md

   * `umount /dev/sda1`

+- `su [user] --shell /bin/bash`: Login as user with a shell.

-- `sudo -k`: Reset credential, require password to use sudo again.
+  * `sudo -k`: Reset credential, require password to use sudo again.

 - `rsync -av ~/Desktop/ ~/backup/fold1/` (A tool more powerful than cp)